-Thus the reader sees the end and use both of the greater and less musteries; and that, as well in what they hid as what they divulged, all aimed at the benefit of the state.
-To this end, they were to draw in as many as they could to their general participation; which they did by spreading abroad the doctrine of a providence, and a future state; and how much happier the initiated would be, and what superior felicities they were entitled to in another life.
+Thus the reader sees the end and use both of the greater and less mysteries, and that, as well in what they hid as what they divulged, all aimed at the benefit of the state.
+To this end they were to draw in as many as they could to their general participation, which they did by spreading abroad the doctrine of a providence, and a future state, and how much happier the initiated would be, and what superior felicities they were entitled to in another life.
 It was on this account that antiquity is so full and express in this part.
-But then, they were to make those they had got in as virtuous as they could: which they provided for, by discovering, to such as were capable of the secret, the whole delusion of polytheism.
+But then they were to make those they had got in as virtuous as they could, which they provided for by discovering to such as were capable of the secret, the whole delusion of polytheism.
 Now this being supposed the shaking foundations, was to be done with all possible circumspection, and under the most tremendous seal of secrecy.
 (See cap. xx. of Meursius' Eleusinia.)
-For they taught, the gods themselves punished the revealers of the secret; and not them only, but the hearers of it too.
+For they taught, the gods themselves punished the revealers of the secret, and not them only, but the hearers of it too.
 (Apul.
 Met. lib. xi.)
-Nor did they altogether trust to that neither; for more effectually to curb an ungovernable curiosity, the state decreed capital punishments against the betrayers of the mysteries, and inflicted them with merciless severity. arcanæ mysteria Cereris sacra vulgasset, lege morti addicebatur.)
+Nor did they altogether trust to that neither, for, more effectually to curb an ungovernable curiosity, the state decreed capital punishments against the betrayers of the mysteries, and inflicted them with merciless severity.
+(Si quis arcanæ mysteria Cereris sacra vulgasset, lege morti addicebatur.)

-The case of Diagoras, the Melian, is too remarkable to be omited This man had revealed the Orphic and Elusinian mysteries; and so passed with the people for an atheist; which at once confirms what hath been said of the object of the secret doctrines, and of the mischief that would attend an indiscreet communication of them.
-He likewise, dissuaded his friends from being initiated into these rites; the consequence of which was, that the city of Athens proscribed him, and set a price upon his head.
-While Socrates, who preached up the latter part of this doctrine (and was likewise a reputed atheist,) and Epicurus, who taught the former (and was a real one) were suffered, because they delivered their opinions only as points of philosophic speculation, amongst their followers, to live a long time unmolested. this, perhaps, was the reason why Socrates declined being initiated.
-Which, as it appeared a singular affectation, exposed him to much censure.
-But it was foreborn with his usual prudence.
-He remembered, that Eschylus, on a mere imagination of his having given a hint in his scenes of something in the mysteries, had like to have been torn in pieces on the stage by the people; and only escaped by an appeal to the areopagus; which venerable court acquited him of that dangerous imputation, on his proving that he had never been initiated.
-The famous Euhemerus, who assumed the same office of hierophant to the people at large, with more boldness than Socrates, and more temperance than Epicurus, employed another expedient to screen himself from the laws, though he fell, and perhaps deservedly, under the same imputation of atheism.
-He gave a fabulous relation of a voyage to the imaginary island of Panchæa, a kind of ancient Utopia; where, in a temple of Jupiter, he found a genealogical record, which discovered to him the births and deaths of the greater gods; and, in short, every thing that the hierophant revealed to the initated on this subject.
-Thus he too avoided the suspicion of a betrayer of the mysteries.
+The case of Diagoras, the Melian, is too remarkable to be omitted.
+This man had revealed the Orphic and Eleusinian mysteries; and so passed with the people for an atheist; which at once confirms what hath been said of the object of the secret doctrines, and of the mischief that would attend an indiscreet communication of them.
+He likewise dissuaded his friends from being initiated into these rites; the consequence of which was that the city of Athens proscribed him, and set a price upon his head.
+While Socrates, who preached up the latter part of this doctrine (and was likewise a reputed atheist), and Epicurus, who taught the former (and was a real one), were suffered, because they delivered their opinions only as points of philosophic speculation, amongst their followers, to live a long time unmolested.
+And this, perhaps, was the reason why Socrates declined being initiated.\ Which, as it appeared a singular affectation, exposed him to much censure.
+But it was foreborne with his usual prudence.
+He remembered that Eschylus, on a mere imagination of his having given a hint in his scenes of something in the mysteries, had like to have been torn in pieces on the stage by the people, and only escaped by an appeal to the areopagus; which venerable court acquitted him of that dangerous imputation, on his proving that he had never been initiated.
+The famous Euhemerus, who assumed the same office of hierophant to the people at large, with more boldness than Socrates, and more temperance than Epicurus, employed another expedient to screen him-